-Do certain foods remind you of certain people?
-For me, it’s watermelon.
-The time of year rolls around to begin planting and harvesting my crops, and I instantly think of my mother-in-law.
+Do some crops remind you of certain people?
+For me, it’s growing watermelon.
+The time of year rolls around to begin planting and harvesting my melons, and I instantly think of my mother-in-law.

 It was her favorite time of year.
 Some of my fondest memories of her include shucking corn on my back porch, and her constant craving for watermelon all summer long.